Transforming Negative Emotions into Positive Experiences

 When you see the value of your emotions and honor yourself enough to feel them more fully, you’ll start to become more conscious of the emotions you have denied and repressed.
 As they surface, instead of judging them and pushing them back down, seek to understand them and begin to heal and release them.
 This will garner the power and wisdom contained within them.
 This also increases your own natural energy levels.
 It takes an enormous amount of energy to keep our emotions repressed 24/7.

 As you free up your emotions you will automatically increase your natural energy levels.
 We live in a world that is increasingly addicted to “fake” energy called caffeine.
 It is a drug that stimulates the body chemistry to create the experience of having “extra energy.”
 It is interesting to see how the need for caffeine has increased after the “antidepressant drug epidemic.”
 When we repress our emotions, we repress our energy.

 Our society has suffered too long from the “instant” gratification mode of living.
 “Are you not feeling well?
 Here, take this pill you’ll feel better (feel nothing).”
 Feeling nothing robs you of your inherent fuel supply (energy).
 Feeling low energy inspires the need for caffeinated drinks to give us artificial energy.
-Artificial energy isn’t enough, but it is a favorite substitute of our ego that enables us to continue to avoid our emotions.
+Artificial energy isn’t enough, but it is a favorite substitute for our ego that enables us to continue to avoid our emotions.